YadavThapa/MechaCar_Statistical_Analysis/README.md

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-The above multiple linear regression model does not help to predict the MPG(moderate) values of MechaCar prototypes since the R^2 values and Adj R^2 values are less than 80%.
+The above multiple linear regression model does not help to predict the MPG(moderate) values of MechaCar prototypes since the R^2 values and Adjusted R^2 values are less than 80%.
 We can say the predicted linear model are moderately strong to include in our consideration.
 But we can utilise the this model in our business considering other assumption very carefully.

 ## Summary Statistics on Suspension Coils